dumplingdang/dumplingdang.github.io/index.md

 **Brownsville Pub & RV Park, Surrey, B.C.
 Canada**
 - Prepare financial statements by recording revenues and expenses with Excel and Quickbooks.
 - Issue paycheques monthly to the pub staffs.
-- Remit payroll and GST to Receiver General quarterly.
+- File and remit payrolls and GST to Receiver General quarterly.

 ## Portfolio
 - [Web Development 1](https://dumplingdang.github.io/cafegloucester/)